Employment legislation

 The Government has announced several changes to employment tribunal compensation and limits.
 The most important of these are detailed below:

-* There are a limited number of exceptions where the cap does not apply.
-These are dismissals for whistleblowing or for raising certain health and safety issues.
-In addition, there is no limit to the award that can be made where dismissal is related to unlawful discrimination.
+* A few exceptions exist where the cap does not apply, including dismissals for whistleblowing or raising certain health and safety concerns.
+Additionally, there is no limit on awards for dismissals related to unlawful discrimination.

 Guidelines for injury to feelings awards